Arsenikki/kuberseni-gitops/README.md

 The Git repository contains the following directories under `cluster` and are ordered below by how Flux will apply them.

-- **base** directory is the entrypoint to Flux
+- **flux** directory is the entrypoint to Flux
-- **crds** directory contains custom resource definitions (CRDs) that need to exist globally in your cluster before anything else exists
-- **core** directory (depends on **crds**) are important infrastructure applications (grouped by namespace) that should never be pruned by Flux
+- **core** directory (depends on **flux**) are important infrastructure applications (grouped by namespace).
+Flux is configured to not prune these resources automatically.
-- **apps** directory (depends on **core**) is where your common applications (grouped by namespace) could be placed, Flux will prune resources here if they are not tracked by Git anymore
+- **apps** directory (depends on **core**) is where common applications (grouped by namespace) are placed.
+Flux will prune resources here if they are not tracked by Git anymore

 ---

+## :lock_with_ink_pen:&nbsp; Secret and configuration management

+Secrets are encrypted with [sops](https://github.com/mozilla/sops) using [age](https://github.com/FiloSottile/age) before being pushed into this repository.
+Flux is configured to automatically decrypt these secrets inside the cluster.
+This allows secret values to be configured in [cluster-secrets.yaml](cluster/base/cluster-secrets.yaml) and in [cluster-settings.yaml](cluster/base/cluster-settings.yaml).

+---

 ## :robot:&nbsp; Automation

-* [Renovate](https://github.com/renovatebot/renovate) keeps workloads up-to-date by scanning the repo and opening pull requests when it detects a new container image update or a new helm chart in the upstream repository
+* [Renovate](https://github.com/renovatebot/renovate) helps keep workloads up-to-date by scanning the repo and opening pull requests when it detects a new container image update or a new helm chart in the upstream repository
 * [Container images](https://github.com/Arsenikki/container-images): Some self-managed container images are automatically built using Github Actions once a new version is detected in the upstream container image registry.
 Both AMD64 and ARM architectures supported and Trivy is used to scan and provide vulnerability reporting for the produced images.

----

-## :lock_with_ink_pen:&nbsp; Secret and configmaps management

-Secrets are encrypted using [sops](https://github.com/mozilla/sops) before being pushed into this repository.
-The encrypted secrets are then decrypted by sops using the private key inside the cluster.
-For encryption/decryption, I use [age](https://github.com/FiloSottile/age).
-Secrets and ConfigMap values are stored centrally in [cluster-secrets.yaml](cluster/base/cluster-secrets.yaml) and in [cluster-settings.yaml](cluster/base/cluster-settings.yaml).

----

-## :handshake:&nbsp; Community

-There is an awesome community out there doing similar stuff at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes)!

-There is also an active the [k8s@home Discord](https://discord.gg/7PbmHRK) for this community and great discussion.
+NOTE: This is no longer maintained.